 The Organic Movement in Michigan

 Maynard Kaufman, who was present at the creation of both Organic Growers of Michigan (1973) and MOFFA (1992), has edited a book about the history of the organic movement in Michigan, with contributions from fifteen of those who were involved in the movement over the past 45 years.
 The 19 chapters

 Other Historical Resources

 Maynard Kaufman and Judy Yaeger sat down in the summer of 2010 to talk about the origins of Organic Growers of Michigan, MOFFA's parent organization.
 You can watch the video here.

 MOFFA's Annual Reports are online going back to 1992, our first year.
-Recent Newsletters are also online—we plan to bring older reports and newsletters online as we have time.
+Recent Newsletters are also online—we plan to bring older newsletters online as we have time.

 A report on the state of organic farming in Michigan in 2006, by Jim Bingen, Carol Osborne, and Emily Reardon.